mattermost/mattermost-handbook/operations/operations/company-agreements.md

 # Company Agreements

-**Note: Pull Requests for updates to this page need to be signed off by both VP Finance & Operations and CEO in the PR process.**
+**Note: Pull Requests for updates to this page need to be signed off by both VP Finance and CEO in the PR process.**

 ## Who can sign on behalf of the company?